Freemius/data-concerns-faq/faq-08.md

 #### Why?

 The environment versions are important data points for ongoing development of a plugin or theme.
-For example, let's say that a developer is considering to drop support for PHP 5.3 and maybe even require PHP 7.0 as the minimum required PHP version to be able to take advantage of the modern syntax of the programming language for better code maintenance.
+For example, let's say that a developer is considering dropping support for PHP 5.3 and maybe even require PHP 7.0 as the minimum required PHP version to be able to take advantage of the modern syntax of the programming language for better code maintenance.
 Without knowing how many sites are using older PHP versions and without having a way to contact those site owners in advance, the product will always get “stuck” at the oldest PHP version that WordPress core supports.
 The same reasoning applies to the WordPress and MySQL versions.

 These data points are even more important for users of paid product(s) as part of the software update mechanism.
 For example, if a developer wants to introduce a new paid version that uses a core WordPress function that was only added in version 5.3, without knowing the WordPress version that is installed on user sites, an update like that can potentially generate fatal errors.
 On the other hand, when the installed WP version is known, if it is older than the minimum required version, the update won’t be served to avoid any issues up until the WP version on that site is updated.